Corbett Tiger Reserve — location and key facts

 Guide charges is ₹1,000 per shift (day/evening safari).
 Guide charges paid separately and not included in the permit fee.

-All permits are booked through the official Corbett Tiger Reserve booking portals.
+All permits are booked through the official Corbett Tiger Reserve booking portal.
+There is no authorized alternative.

 • Official Portal: corbettgov.org

-• Canter Safari: Opens progressively each day — up to 45 days in advance.
+• Booking window — Canter Safari: Opens progressively each day — up to 45 days in advance.

 • Ticket facility hours: 5:30 AM to 11:30 PM daily.

-Whatsapp-enabled mobile number required for OTP validation.
-Name, gender, country, ID proof type, ID number, and age.
-Original ID mandatory at the gate — same as submitted during booking.
+• A WhatsApp-enabled mobile number is required for OTP validation during booking, alongside name, gender, country, ID proof type, ID number, and age.
+The original ID used at booking must be carried and must match at the gate.

-• Ticket: Hard copy printout of e-ticket mandatory at gate entry.
+• A hard copy of e-ticket is mandatory at gate entry.
 QR code must be intact — no scratches or damage.
 One QR code valid for a single scan only.

 ₹6,680 (allows entry to a maximum of 6 individuals) across all zones.
 Vehicle charge is additional.
 Guide charge is ₹1,000 per shift — paid separately.